trimix3d/lol_best_adc_build_finder/README.md

 4. Repeat the process, building on top of each subsequent build list until reaching the requested number of items.

-This description has been simplified so it's easier to get the global picture.
+This description has been simplified to get the global picture more easily.
 Feel free to see how it works in detail in the code.

 # About the results